 5. Allow a variety of mistakes

-Students should not only be allowed to make mistakes, but they need to be able to make them.
+Students should not only be allowed to make mistakes, but they need to be able identify the different kinds of mistakes that can occur.
 Here the type of learning material plays a decisive role.
 Enable situations where your students can make a variety of interesting mistakes.
-In most cases, just asking for the answer or using multiple choice questions will not give you any insight into the reasons for your student’s mistakes.
+In most cases, just asking for the answer or using multiple-choice questions will not give you insight into the reasons for your student’s mistakes.

-6. Provide timely feedback so mistake can be responded to
+6. Provide timely feedback so mistakes can be responded to

 If a problem with understanding is recognized late in the learning process and a lot of time has elapsed before the student discovers they must re-learn the topic, the incorrect thought processes may be firmly cemented in the student’s mind.
 The learning process usually follows these steps in this order: practice activities, make errors, get feedback, think over the feedback, and try again.